Instance-specific linear relaxations of semidefinite optimization problems: Linear Relaxations of the max cut semidefinite program

 Observe that we may employ different sets $\mathcal{S}$ to define $SP$ and $SD$ and the above relations will continue to hold.
-A particular advantage of $SD$ is that its solutions are also feasible for $GW$ and hence can be employed using the rounding algorithm in ~\cite{goemans1995improved} to obtain feasible cuts, as the next observation shows.

-\begin{observation} Let $X$ be feasible for program \ref{DSDGW} where $\mathcal{S}$ is finite and contains the standard basis $e_1,\dots,e_n$ of $\mathbb{R}^n$ .
-Then, we can find a cut of value at least $0.878\left(\frac{1}{2}m+\frac{1}{4}z_{SD_{\mathcal{S}}}\right)$. \end{observation} \begin{proof} Notice that since that for $i$ in $1,\dots,n$, the matrix $e_i(e_i)^{T}$ is the matrix of all zeros with a $1$ on its $ii$ entry.
-Further, since $W$ has $0$ on its diagonal we may assume that any optimal solution to \ref{DSDGW} has all diagonal entries equal to $1$.
-It follows that such a solution is feasible for the Goemans and Williamson semidefinite program, and hence we can use the rounding procedure described in \cite{goemans1995improved} to obtain a cut with the claimed value. \end{proof} The previous observation suggests that one should make a judicious choice when selecting the set $\mathcal{S}$.
-In section \ref{sec:4}, we present a choice of $\mathcal{S}$ with promising experimental results.
+As a sanity check, we first observe that program \ref{Srel} satisfies the trivial bound for max cut.